JeschkeLab/DeerLab/docsrc/source/functions/fitsignal.rst

 - ``'RegType'`` - Regularization functional type
-    Specifies the type of regularization to be used to fit parameter-free distributions
+    Specifies the type of regularization to be used to fit non-parametric distributions

         *   ``'tikh'`` -- Tikhonov regularization
         *   ``'tv'`` -- Total variation regularization